alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-225/day-225-1-egw.md

 ---
-title: EGW Reading
+title: David at Ziklag PP 690-693c
-subtitle: David at Ziklag PP 690-693c
+subtitle: EGW Reading
 ---

-Chapter 68—David at Ziklag
+### Chapter 68—David at Ziklag

 This chapter is based on 1 Samuel 29; 30; 2 Samuel 1.